giftos1/programming-guide/Practice-Programming-Projects.md

 Write a program that uses functions to do the following:

 * Use a menu to present the user with options, as shown in the output below.
-Make a function for your menu that displays the menu text, gets the user's choice and converts it to uppercase (and returns it).
 * Calculating a grade is based on the user's score and works like: <50 = N, 50-64 = P, 65-74 = C, 75-84 = D, >= 85 = HD.
 (Floats should be handled, e.g. 74.95 is a C.)
 Use a function that only calculates the grade, but does not display it.